benhowell/pgnotifier/README.md

 #### ``stop()``
-Stops the listener thread (if running).
+Stops the listener thread (if running) and closes the database connection.
 Is a no-op if thread is not running.

-Cancels the listen thread and closes the database connection.

 ``` python
 from pgnotifier import Notifier